 In addition, the matter is complex, plus the standardisation takes time.
 Normally, traffic lights are depreciated over 15 years.
 It is foreseen that at least 1,000 more iTLCs will be added by 2023.

 A smart intersection sees traffic arriving earlier.
 This helps to regulate the flow in more detail or to give the fire service and ambulance free rein.
 Alternatively, other special traffic groups can also be given priority.
 Think of a bus with a delay or a heavily loaded truck that can better continue driving to save fuel and reduce emissions.

 Live traffic data

-Je kunt read the complete article on the NRC site.
+Je kunt read a more detailed article on the NRC website on this topic.